Join Us!

 Incarceration would be eliminated as a sanction for most technical violations.
 Certain technical violations could still result in jail time, but it would be capped at a maximum of 30 days.

 Rather than being automatically detained in local jails, people accused of a technical violation of parole would be issued a written notice of violation with a date to appear in court and would remain at liberty for any hearings.
-People on parole accused of a new criminal offense would be afforded a recognizance hearing in a local criminal court before they are detained, and the standards of the bail reform statute will apply.

 Persons under community supervision shall be afforded a speedy adjudicatory hearing upon an alleged violation of their conditions of release.
+Hearings would be conducted within 30 days rather than taking up to 105 days.

 People under community supervision would be eligible to earn a 30-day “earned time credits” reduction in their community supervision period for every 30-day period in which they do not violate a condition of supervision.